-- Each course must have a distinct course title on the student schedule and in the master schedule, a distinct course code and course designation on the high school transcript, and must meet the unique requirements of that course. - A student must choose to enroll in only one course, not multiple courses if offered at the same time, and this course and appropriate designation code is indicated on each student's high school transcript. - It is the responsibility of the high school or district, in the case of College in the High School, to confirm each student's enrollment status with the higher education institution and update the student's enrollment on the high school transcript as appropriate.
+- A student must choose to enroll in only one course, not multiple courses if offered at the same time, and this course and appropriate designation code is indicated on each student's high school transcript. - Students participating in a class that offers College in the High School rigor are not required to be enrolled with the higher education institution to have the course designation included on their high school transcript - It is the responsibility of the high school or district, in the case of College in the High School, to confirm each student's enrollment status with the higher education institution and update the student's enrollment on the high school transcript as appropriate.

-49. What if a student enrolls in a College in the High School (CHS) course, and plans to take the Advanced Placement (AP) exam at the conclusion of the course?
+50. What if a student enrolls in a College in the High School (CHS) course, and plans to take the Advanced Placement (AP) exam at the conclusion of the course?

-Answer: There would be no impact on the student's high school transcript, which shows enrollment in the College in the High School (CHS) course.
+Answer: There would be no impact on the student's high school transcript, which shows enrollment in the College in the High School (CHS) course only.
 It does not matter whether or not the student intends to, or does, also take the AP exam.
-For enrollment purposes, if a student enrolls for college credit in the CHS course, the student's transcript shows the CHS course title and designation code.
+For enrollment purposes, if a student enrolls in the CHS course, regardless of whether or not s/he also enrolls in the college course for college credit, the student's transcript shows the CHS course title and designation code.
 The student would still have the option to take the AP exam as well.
 A student may take an AP exam without taking or completing an AP course.
 It is worth noting that any student can take any AP exam, regardless of their coursework.
-However, taking the AP exam alone will not result in an AP course appearing on the high school transcript; the student would need to be officially enrolled in the AP course.
+However, taking the AP exam alone will not result in an AP course appearing on the high school transcript; the student would need to be officially enrolled in the AP course to receive that course designator on the high school transcript.

-50. What if a student enrolls in an AP course but does not take the AP exam at the conclusion of the course?
+51. What if a student enrolls in an AP course but does not take the AP exam at the conclusion of the course?

 Answer: There would be no impact on the student's high school transcript.
 The student's enrollment in the AP course is not impacted by the student's decision to not take the corresponding AP exam.
-However, colleges and universities award credit for AP based on the exam scores, not on course completion.
+However, colleges and universities potentially award college credit for AP based on the exam scores, not on course completion.
 If a student is taking an AP course with the aspiration of potentially receiving college credit, the student should also take the AP exam.

-51. What if a student enrolls in a CHS course, but does not pay the college fee?
+52. What if a student enrolls in a CHS course, but does not pay the college fee?